 Eating well is a significant part of having a healthy cardiovascular system.
 This means consuming foods that are low in saturated fat, trans fats, and sodium.
 It is also vital to include fruits and vegetables, whole grains, fatty fish if not vegetarian or vegan, nuts, legumes, and seeds.

 Also, it is crucial to be physically active.
-The WHO goal for maintaining a healthy heart is to do at least
+The WHO goal for maintaining a healthy heart is to do at least 150 minutes each week of moderate anerobic exercise, such as brisk walking.

 Many people break this up into five 30-minute sessions each week.
 Alternatively, they can swap this regime for 75 minutes of high-intensity aerobic exercise, such as jogging or running.